tibs/markup-history/markup-history-wide.rst

    # This is a heading
    This is a paragraph.
 Body text is not indented.

    - This is a list item.
 Words can be *emphasized*, **strong** or `inline` - that's single backquotes.
    - This is a list item as well.
 We don't need blank lines between list items.

        This is more of the second list item.
-It's first line must be indented by 4 spaces or a tab.
+Its first line must be indented by 4 spaces or a tab.

    ## This is a sub-heading
    Sub-section body text is not indented either.